Mattyj612/al-folio/_posts/2018-12-17-favorite-things-2018.md

 allowfullscreen></iframe>

 If *Born Standing Up* makes anything clear, it's that Steve Martin worked his tuchus off to get to where he is.
-Becoming a successful comedian requres years and years of toil without recognition, dozens of bombed shows, countless hours of workshopping material, and a refusal to ever become complacent.
+Becoming a successful comedian requires years and years of toil without recognition, dozens of bombed shows, countless hours of workshopping material, and a refusal to ever become complacent.
 Only then can you craft one-liners like these: